Representation Learning for Event-based Visuomotor Policies: Event-based Reinforcement Learning

 \subsection{Implementation}

-We create an obstacle avoidance scenario within the high fidelity quadrotor simulator AirSim \cite{shah2018airsim}, coupled with a modified version of the event data simulator from \cite{mianNEURO}.
-The quadrotor is assumed to be equipped with a forward-facing event camera.
-As the event simulator emulates events through the difference of two subsequent normal (RGB or grayscale) images, it is necessary to capture images at whichever frequency we desire to control the drone.
-Due to this limitation, we discretize the motion model of the drone, where assume that the drone is moving at a constant predefined velocity but the actions are of a variable step size that is dependent on the control frequency.
-We assume the drone to be a simplistic point model moving at a speed of 20 m/s; thus, for example, the step size for a 200 Hz control would be 0.1 m.
-For simplicity, we use a discrete action space with three actions: forward, left, and right, each as long as the desired step size. \autoref{fig:simulatorImage} shows an example of RGB frame capture from AirSim using the drone's camera, as well as the event camera simulator's 2D reconstruction output.
-Further details about the RL training procedure and the environment can be found in Appendix C.
+We create an obstacle avoidance scenario within the high fidelity quadrotor simulator AirSim \cite{shah2018airsim}, where a quadrotor drone is assumed to be equipped with a forward-facing event camera.
+We use an event simulator using the logarithmic image difference event generation model simulate events.
+To generate events across a span of time, it is necessary to first capture two images and compute the difference.
+Particularly when a high control frequency is desired (i.e., events should be computed and processed at a high rate), this complicates real time operation of the task.
+Due to this limitation, we instead use a steppable simulation.
+To emulate different control frequencies, we assume that the drone is moving at a constant predefined velocity and vary the step size of the actions dependent on the desired frequency.
+We also use a $64\times64$ resolution for the event camera to allow the RL training run close to real time.
+We assume the drone to be a simplistic point model capable of moving at a speed of 20 m/s; thus, for example, the step size for a 200 Hz control would be 0.1 m.
+Further details about the RL training procedure and the environment can be found in Appendix D.

 Given a timeslice of event data, we use the eVAE to encode it into a latent vector of dimension $1 \times 8$; and for the RL algorithm, we provide a stack of the three most recent latent vectors as the observation.
-As the policy network is trained on top of an existing representation, it can be small: we use a two-layer network with 64 neurons each to output the action given the stack of $z$ vectors.

-We train two types of policies using the eVAE as the observation - one that encodes just the XY locations of the event data (we refer to this as \emph{BRP-xy}), and the other encoding full event data (\emph{BRP-full}).
+We use a two-layer network with 64 neurons each as the policy network to output the action given the stack of $z$ vectors.
+We train two policies using the eVAE as the observation - one that encodes just the XY locations of the event data (we refer to this as \emph{BRP-xy}), and the other encoding full event data (\emph{BRP-full}).
 For comparison as a baseline, we train a third policy: a CNN trained end-to-end, using the event image as input (similar to \cite{arakawa2020exploration, mianNEURO}), which we call the event image policy (\emph{EIP}).
-We use the PPO implementation from stable-baselines \cite{stable-baselines3} for training.